 And where might you find a pen name generator?
 So glad you asked!

-Below, I’ve listed a couple pen name generators you can use to kick-start your brainstorming session.
+Here are the pen names generators you can use to kick-start your brainstorming session.

-If you’re looking for a more classic pen name, this is your best bet.
-This article also includes interesting information about the history of pen names and the reasons why people have used them, and it’s well worth the read!
+If you’re looking for a more classic pen name, you might like to try the pen name generator from invaluable.com.
+The blog also includes interesting information about the history of pen names and the reasons why people have used them, and it’s well worth the read!

-Select your pen name, and get started on your book!
-Here's an outline that can help you get started.
+Once you've used an author name generator to select your pen name, all you need to do is get started on your next book!
+Here's an outline that can help you begin.